What is Graston Technique?

 What is Graston therapy used for?

 Chiefly, Graston therapy is designed to help the Practitioner identify areas of fascial restriction and attempt to break up scar tissue during rehabilitation.
 This method assists in faster rehabilitation and with greater success when the goal is restoring range of motion, eliminating pain, and restoring normal function.

 It is certainly beneficial in breaking up fascial restrictions, scar tissue adhesions, and detecting areas of chronic inflammation and/or fibrosis.
 It has been known to help conditions such as a cervical sprain/strain, tennis elbow and golfer’s elbow, lumbar sprain/strain, rotator cuff tendinosis, and even Achilles tendinosis.

-Graston technicians work by utilizing one of six stainless steel tools to diagnose and treat a certain condition.
+Those trained in Graston work by utilizing one of six stainless steel tools to diagnose and treat a certain condition.
 Designated areas of the body use certain tools to break up adhesions, so that the healing process may start immediately.

-Our Chiropractors incorporate Graston therapy into their treatment sessions when it is seen to be beneficial for the patients treatment or wellness plan.
+Our Chiropractors incorporate Graston therapy into their care and wellness sessions when it is seen to be beneficial for their members plan.